dpcheng/Discourse/docs/backend.md

 ## Ruby on Rails
   Discourse runs on Ruby on Rails.
 Along with supplying RESTful APIs that respond with JSON data, Rails 5.0 provides us with Action Cable.
-  * Action Cable the framework used for handling web sockets.
+  * Action Cable the framework used for handling websockets.

 ## Heroku
   Discourse is hosted on Heroku.
 New Relic APM was installed for availability monitoring and keeping the Heroku dyno awake.